nischalshrestha/mobilesensor/README.md

-# mobilesensor
+# Mobile Sensor

-An experimental app to determine the factors that cause user stress
+Makes use of the AWARE framework: https://github.com/denzilferreira/aware-client